Skills you’ll develop

 - Financial planner

-- Fundraiser/Grant writer
+- Fundraiser or Grant writer

 - Foreign service officer